Skip to content

 Array arguments

-Arguments with an array schema (z.array(...)) auto-split on commas.
-Unquoted bare tokens after --flag are grouped onto the flag:
+Array schemas (z.array(...)) auto-split on commas; unquoted bare tokens after --flag group onto the flag:

 const fields = await args.require<string[]>('fields');